Skip to main content

 Adding rows

-• Programmatic — use the API to insert rows from scripts or automations.
+• Programmatic: use the Tables API to insert rows from scripts or automations.

 Editing cells